-The nominating Military Department or Defense Agency is responsible for clearing nominations for public release and providing the associated documentation to OSD.
-ODUSD(I&E) will upload all nomination narratives on the Defense Environmental Network and Information Exchange (DENIX) website for online viewing by the judges and subsequent viewing by the public.
+The nomination packets must be unclassified.
+The nominating Military Department or Defense Agency is responsible for clearing nominations for public release using DD Form 1910 and providing one form per nomination package to the Office of the Secretary of Defense (OSD).
+ODUSD(I&E) will upload all nomination narratives on the DoD Environment, Safety and Occupational Health Network and Information Exchange (DENIX) website for online viewing by the judges and subsequent viewing by the public.

-Upon receipt of the nomination packets, a panel of judges from government, non-governmental organizations, academia, and the private sector selected by ODUSD(I&E) will evaluate the nominations on six key criteria, as described in the judging guidance.
+After receipt of the nomination packets, a panel of judges from government, non-governmental organizations, academia, and the private sector selected by ODUSD(I&E) will evaluate the eligible nominations on six key criteria, as described in the judging guidance (see pages 6-7 and Tab F2).

 - 1. Program Management

 - 2. Technical Merit

 - 3. Orientation to Mission

 - 4. Transferability

 - 5. Stakeholder Interaction

-- 6. Project Impact/Outcomes
+6. Impact/Outcomes

-Based on the evaluation by the judges, a winner will be selected for each award category.
-The winner will receive a trophy and a Secretary of Defense certificate, and honorable mentions will receive a Secretary of Defense certificate.
+Based on the evaluation by the judges, OSD will select a winner for each award.
+The winner will receive a trophy and a Secretary of Defense certificate; honorable mentions will receive a Secretary of Defense certificate.